-Rezone from R-30 to CRT1.0, C0.25, R1.0, H65
+Rezone from R-30 to CRT1.5, C0.25, R1.5, H100 and CRT1.05, C0.25, R1.05, H65

 The Montgomery County Housing Opportunities Commission (HOC) owns the 68 rental garden apartments on Chevy Chase Lake Drive, and provides about one-quarter as affordable housing.
-The Proposed rezoning will provide additional affordable housing in Chevy Chase Lake by allowing about 250 dwelling units in a sixstory building.
+The Proposed rezoning will provide additional affordable housing in Chevy Chase Lake by allowing about over 250-300 dwelling units.
+To allow a transition between taller buildings along Connecticut Avenue and the lower existing residential buildings at the end of Chevy Chase Lake Drive, the plan recommends stepping down building heights.
+The lot adjacent to 8401 Connecticut Avenue would have a maximum building height of 100', while the remaining lots would have a maximum building height of 65'. in a six story building.
 The Plan also recommends a new public park, to be located on the eastern portion of the site.
 It must be at least 1⁄2-acre in size, owned and operated by M-NCPPC Parks Department, and designed per Parks Department standards.
 Future redevelopment must further address the location of the southern portion of the new public street recommended to connect Manor Road with Chevy Chase Lake Drive.